Joh221105/hangman/README.md

 - Tkinter to make the GUI and enhance user experience.
 - Other libraries to further improve the functionality and aesthetics of the game.

+- Practice with version control, branching, and merging branches

 Enjoy playing Hangman and stay tuned for updates!